Chalkida F.C.

-Athletic Club Chalkis (Αθλητικός Όμιλος Χαλκίς), also known as A.C.
-Chalkida, is an association football club based in Chalkida, Greece.
+Athletic Club Chalkis (Αθλητικός Όμιλος Χαλκίς), also known as AC Chalkida, is an association football club based in Chalkida, Greece.
 The club was founded in 1967 upon the merger of Olympiakos Chalkida and Evrypos Chalkida.
 Its colours are black and blue and its symbol is the nymph Arethusa.

 Their greatest honour was winning the Beta Ethniki in 1968 and playing in the 1968–69 Alpha Ethniki.
-They currently play in the Group 3 of Gamma Ethniki.

 History

 Before the merger

 A.C.
 Chalkis was founded in 1967 after a merger between the biggest clubs in the city, Olympiakos Chalkida and Evrypos, who were both competing in the Greek Second Division at the time, with Olympiakos finishing 4th and Evrypos 9th.

 Due to a law by the regime of the Colonels which ruled Greece since April 1967, athletic clubs that were based in the same city were forced to merge with each other.
 As a result, Olympiakos Chalkida and Evrypos were merged in summer 1967 and the resulting club was named A.C.
 Chalkis in order to represent the city of Chalkis as a whole.